wsDev0/Bullet-Code-/README.md

 ```

-any where after varibles put this -
+any where after variables put this -

 ```JavaScript
  bulletInterval -=dt;